voostindie/vincents-productivity-suite-for-alfred/README.md

     view      : Open in Marked
   project
     files     : Browse project files
+    finder    : Open project folder in Finder focus     : Focus on this project
     list      : List all available projects in this area markdown  : Paste project as Markdown to the frontmost app note      : Edit this project's note